hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Exercise1**:
 *Note: this first exercise can only be completed by users with the role of group manager*
+- Check out the research group assigned to you.
-- Create the project group.
+- Invite colleagues into your group.
-- Give required permission.

 **Exercise2**:

-- Try to download any file.
-- In the tab 'research', in a group you are added to, add a collection named 'test'
+- In the tab 'research', in a group you are added to, add a collection with 'test' + your name as title.
-- Make a file called 'test.txt' on your pc and try to upload it to the collection 'test' via the portal.
+- Upload a file from your pc to the collection you just created.
+- Try to download this file again.
+If you are doing this exercise with colleagues, you can try to download the file they uploaded.

 **Exercise3**:

-- Fill in default metadata form for the testcollection and submit it.
+- Fill in default metadata form for your collection.

 **Exercise4**:

-- Use the search field options to find your previously uploaded file test.txt.
+- Use the search field options to find your previously uploaded file.
 Feel free tot play around and search other things to increase your understanding of the search function.

 **Exercise5**:

 - Lock one of the collections.
-- Submit it to the vault.